Sean Christie

-Sean Christie (born April 21, 1974) is the Chief Executive Officer of Carver Road Capital.
-Previously, Christie served as the President of Events and Nightlife for MGM Resorts International, as well as the Executive Vice President of Business Development for Wynn Resorts and the Chief Operating Officer and the Vice President of Operations at Wynn Las Vegas.
-Before that he served as the founder and owner of Las Vegas Nightlife Group and managing partner of Encore Las Vegas Beach Club, Surrender Night Club, and Andrea’s Restaurant at the Wynn Las Vegas.
+Sean Christie (born April 21, 1974) is a hospitality entrepreneur who is co-founder and CEO of Carver Road Capital.
+Previous roles include events and nightlife president of MGM Resorts International; EVP of business development for Wynn Resorts; and COO and vice-president of operations at Wynn Las Vegas, where he was the managing partner of Encore Beach Club, Surrender Night Club, and Andrea's Restaurant.